edwardjrp/callcenter_manager/README.md

 - categories with multi cant have options unit types

-- have to add discontinued to products to allow reimporting

 - <del>regex that parses the options is outdated [WLR] is now [W12]</del>

 - <del>cartproduct quantity is now decimal and should be integer</del>